05 Feb Colin Harkness: Botas de Barro And how we should all be putting the boot in!

 Though not quite unique, Garnacha Tintorera is nevertheless one of the very few of the world’s grapes whose flesh is coloured (cut a black grape and a green grape in half and you’ll see that the contents are the same colour!).
 The Botas de Barro DO Almansa wine made with this variety is, as you would imagine, a lovely dark, almost opaque colour.

-On the nose there is a touch of minerality with perhaps a faint whiff of herbs too, though it’s the fruit that you’ll notice when it hits your palate.
+On the nose there is a touch of minerality with perhaps a faint whiff of herbs too.
+Though it’s the fruit that you’ll notice when it hits your palate.
 The vines that produced this fruit are about 30 years of age, so moving into the old vine category again.
-It’s rich and fruity with a refreshing acidic lift on the finish, which h keeps it fresh as you reach for the glass, again!
+It’s rich and fruity with a refreshing acidic lift on the finish.
+Which keeps it fresh as you reach for the glass, again!

 NB The next www.totalfm.es Total FM 91·8 Fine Wine & Gourmet Dine Programme, sponsored by DO Yecla, is on Sunday 29th May, 18:30 – 20:00 hrs (an extra 30 minutes due to popularity!).